The Ipcress File (1965)

 When the tape is played back, all it contains are weird sounds and white noise.
 Palmer's old boss Colonel Ross seems to have a particular interest in the tape and asks Palmer to give him all the information held on it in the IPCRESS file, behind the back of Palmer's new boss Dalby.

 Can Palmer really trust Ross, or is he secretly working for the enemy?
 Why is Palmer apparently being followed wherever he goes?
-Is it by one of Ross's men or by someone who works for the other side?
+Is it by one of Ross's men, or by someone who works for the other side?
 And what is the significance of the IPCRESS tape?

 The Ipcress File was based on Len Deighton's debut novel of 1962.
 Ironically, since the film was often described as the antidote to James Bond and even now is generally appreciated in those terms, it was produced by Harry Saltzman, the co-producer of the Bond films, and used many of the Bond team.
 These included the composer John Barry, editor Peter Hunt and designer Ken Adam, as well as the actor Guy Doleman, who played a villain in the same year's Bond film Thunderball.
 The film is typically intelligently edited by Hunt, but finds Ken Adam in an uncharacteristically restrained mode, providing simple sets and understated settings.